PradyumnaFuke/HelloUniverse/README.md

 ### About
-This is just a little fun project I created based on theme of humanity's spirit of curiosity and exploration.
+This is just a little fun project I created based on the theme of human spirit of curiosity and exploration.
 ### License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+## Audio Attribution

+The audio "That's one small step for [a] man, one giant leap for mankind." is in the public domain, courtesy of NASA.